MicrosoftDocs/learn/learn-pr/wwl-azure/design-compute-solution/includes/9-design-for-azure-kubernetes-solutions.md

-[Kubernetes](https://azure.microsoft.com/topic/what-is-kubernetes/) is a portable**, extensible open-source platform** for automating deployment, scaling, and the management of containerized workloads.
+[Kubernetes](https://azure.microsoft.com/topic/what-is-kubernetes/) is a portable, extensible open-source platform for automating deployment, scaling, and the management of containerized workloads.
 This orchestration platform gives us the same ease of use and flexibility as with Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) offerings.
 Kubernetes provides both container management and container orchestration.

 - Container management is the process of organizing, adding, removing, or updating a significant number of containers.
 Most of these tasks are manual and error prone.